Empidinae

 Life Cycle

-through three (characteristic of lineage).
+Larvae pass through three instars (characteristic of lineage).

 Behavior

 Males form mating swarms at assembly stations controlled by visual markers.
-Courtship involves presentation of —captured or inedible objects including secreted balloons—to females.
+Courtship involves presentation of —captured prey or inedible objects including secreted balloons—to females.
 Males use large in the upper to detect and approach females, performing a 'holding ' display.
-In some , sex roles are reversed with female swarming and male mate choice. species show behavioral and morphological to reduced flight activity, including reduced male eye specialization in non-flying species.
+In some , sex roles are reversed with female swarming and male mate choice.
+Arctic species show behavioral and morphological adaptations to reduced flight activity, including reduced male eye specialization in non-flying species.

 Ecological Role